Disclaimer: I do not own HP or PJO.

 Artemis was also shocked.
 Her resolve hardened.
 She would do whatever she could to help this girl.

-When I had finished, Artemis spoke after a few moments of silence, digesting the information.
+When Zari had finished, Artemis spoke after a few moments of silence, digesting the information.
 "Would you like to join the Hunters?"

-I was stunned.
-"M-me?"
-I stuttered.
-"I would - it would be an honour, milady."
-I breathed.
+Stunned, Zari's eyes widened.
+"M-me?" she stuttered.
+"I would - it would be an honour, milady," she breathed.

 Artemis smiled softly.
 "Very well.
 To join, you must say an oath.
 Repeat after me.
 'I pledge myself-'"

 "Wait!"
-I interrupted.
-I blushed, feeling slightly panicked.
-Interrupting a goddess - would she smite me for that?
+Zari interrupted as a thought struck her.
+She flushed feeling slightly panicked.
+Interrupting a goddess - would the immortal smite for that?
 "What's the time?"

 Raising an eyebrow, Artemis answered.
 "11:58.
 Why?"

-"D'you-do you we could wait til 12?"
-I asked hesitantly.
-"Because I turn sixteen then, and my magic core will fill up.
+"D'you-do you we could wait til 12?" she asked awkwardly, unsure about requesting something from a goddess.
+"Because I turn sixteen then, and my magical core will reach capacity.
 I'll have the magical power of an adult."

-Artemis nodded smiling warmly.
-A few minutes and an awkward silence later, a bright glow enveloped me.
-My jaw dropped.
+Artemis nodded in understanding, smiling warmly.
+A few minutes and an awkward silence later, a bright glow enveloped the witch.
+Her jaw dropped.
 When you came of age, your aura would show, just for a few brief seconds.
 The brighter and flashier your aura, the more powerful you are, white being the most powerful.

-My aura was a creamy colour, with flecks of platinum.
+Her aura was a shining, silvery colour, with flecks of yellow and platinum.
 Even Dumbledore's aura was a murky yellow.
+Rumour had it that Voldemort's was a shimmering blue silver, like the sunlight reflecting on the water on a summers day.

-After my oath had been accepted, I was introduced.
-I was welcomed quickly, and soon found a friend in a blonde daughter of Apollo called Sophie, who looked like she had traits of a Veela.
+After her oath had been accepted, she was introduced.
+Zari was welcomed quickly, she found, and soon discovered a friend in a blonde daughter of Apollo called Sophie, who looked like she had traits of a Veela.
+Zari liked her the moment they met, a warm feeling growing in her chest as they were introduced and the other girl smiled at her.

-I could tell I was going to like it here.
+Zari could already tell she was going to like it here.

 TEN YEARS LATER